British fault U.S. handling of industrial partnership, while Pentagon claims problems are close to resolution

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "JSF Fracas Risks Bad Blood Between Allies".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "JSF Fracas Risks Bad Blood Between Allies".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.